K-pop Star

-Survival Audition K-pop Star (서바이벌 오디션 K팝 스타) is a South Korean reality TV competition series where three entertainment/talent agencies in South Korea hold worldwide auditions to find the next potential K-Pop stars.
+Survival Audition K-pop Star (서바이벌 오디션 K팝 스타) is a South Korean reality competition television series where three entertainment/talent agencies in South Korea hold worldwide auditions to find the next potential K-pop stars.
 Preliminary auditions are held around the world in Asia, North America, South America, Europe, and Australia.
-The final winner debuts with the company of his or her choice, along with a cash prize of three hundred million won (approx. 300,000 U.S. dollars), two brand new vehicles, opportunities to become commercial models and casting in dramas, and many more benefits.
+The final winner debuts with the company of their choice, along with a cash prize of three hundred million won (approx. 300,000 U.S. dollars), two brand new vehicles, opportunities to become commercial models and casting in dramas, and many more benefits.

 The original three judges for the series were Yang Hyun-suk, founder of YG Entertainment and former member of the popular South Korean act Seo Taiji & Boys, Park Jin-young, singer/songwriter and founder of JYP Entertainment, and Korean pop icon BoA, from SM Entertainment.
 SM, YG, and JYP are the three largest management companies in Korea.
 BoA was replaced by singer-songwriter You Hee-yeol of Antenna Music for Season 3.
 With the changes in judges for the third season, the three judges no longer represent the "Big 3" management companies.